Ceramic surface replacement – but is it possible minimally-invasively?

 Here lies the crucial difference:

-• In surface replacement, the hip head must be dislocated to precisely fit the cap.
+- During surface replacement, the femoral head must be dislocated in order to precisely position the cap.

-• This requires a larger access and more soft tissue mobilization.
+- This requires greater access and more soft tissue mobilization.

 Patient perspective:

-• Minimally invasive is a key feature of modern hip surgery, which is technically challenging with hip resurfacing.
+- Minimally invasive surgery is a key feature of modern hip surgery, but it is technically difficult in surface replacement.

 5.6 Summary Chapter 5

-• The ceramic cap prosthesis cannot use these approaches, as luxation of the femoral head is necessary.
+- The ceramic cap prosthesis cannot use these access pointsbecause dislocation of the femoral head is necessary.

 6. Risks of the ceramic cap prosthesis

-At first glance, the ceramic cap prosthesis seems like the ideal solution: bone preservation, biocompatible material, less abrasion.
-However, reality shows that even this modern variant is associated with significant risks and uncertainties .
-Patients should be aware of these risks to make an informed decision.
+At first glance, the ceramic cap prosthesis seems like the ideal solution: bone preservation, biocompatible material, less wear.
+However, reality shows that even this modern option is associated with significant risks and uncertainties .
+Patients should be fully aware of these risks in order to make an informed decision.

 6.1 Ceramic fracture – a rare but catastrophic risk

-• Affected patients require a complex revision surgery, often more complex than with classic short-stem prostheses.
+- Affected patients require a complex revision surgery, often more involved than with classic short-stem prostheses.

-Fact: Even if the probability of a fracture is low, the consequences are severe.
-Even small cracks can lead to loosening or pain.
+Fact: Even if the probability of a fracture is low, the consequences are serious.
+Even minor cracks can lead to loosening or pain.

 6.2 Soft tissue damage due to necessary luxation

-To place the ceramic cap on the femoral head, the joint must be dislocated .
+To place the ceramic cap on the femoral head, the joint be dislocated.
+This means:

-• Minimally invasive approaches are not possible, as sufficient space is needed for the cap.
+- Minimally invasive access is not possiblebecause sufficient space is needed for the cap.

-Patients must understand: The surgery itself is more invasive than a modern short-stem implantation, although the material is actually innovative.
+Patients need to understand: The operation itself is more invasive than a modern short-stem implantation, even though the material is actually innovative.

 6.3 Lack of long-term results

-While metal cap prostheses have 10-15 years of experience and registry data, there are only pilot studies or small cohorts for ceramic cap prostheses:
+While metal cap prostheses have 10–15 years of experience and registry data, only pilot studies or small cohorts exist for ceramic cap prostheses:

 This means that the use remains experimental, even if initial results are promising.